josemak25/animebox/docs/CONTRIBUTING.md

 <!--
    Suggestions & Issues:
-   How to open issues, request features, or ask questions.
+   How to open issues, request features, or ask questions to improve the project and get help from the community.
 -->

 - For feature requests or bug reports, open an issue with clear details and steps to reproduce.
 - For questions or ideas, start a discussion or join the project chat (if available).